Sant720/sandwich/content/docs/extras/improve.md

 These guides would help users build every component from scratch if they choose to.

----

-## Closing note
+> [!tip]

-These ideas reflect potential future directions rather than current commitments.
+> These ideas reflect potential future directions rather than current commitments.
 In its present form, this project will remain intentionally concise, polished, and complete.